 - Cylindrical locks are not suitable for heavy-duty doors.
 The latch consists of two small metal bars that slide into the lock, and if they are not fully engaged (usually when you do not close the door properly), it can be pushed open by applying pressure to one side or the other.
-This is especially true with old cylindrical locks that have been exposed for decades to varying weather conditions and heavy use.
+This is especially true with old cylindrical locks exposed to varying weather conditions and heavy use for decades.

 - Cylindrical locks are not as strong.
 They are much easier to pick and can be pushed open by hand when the latch is not fully engaged.
 This makes them unsuitable for heavy-duty doors and locking mechanisms that must be locked from both sides of a door.